Your Plum Profile

 4. What does the scale next to the behavior mean in the Plum Profile?

 Beside each behavior, you will see an indicator that shows how likely you are to be driven or drained by that behavior.
-As the battery indicator moves to the right side (green zone), the greater the likelihood that the behavior will come naturally to you.
-The farther the batter indicator is to the left (blue zone), the greater the likelihood that you will need to work harder at that behavior.
+As the battery indicator is more full (green zone), the greater the likelihood that the behavior will come naturally to you.
+The less full the batter indicator is (blue zone), the greater the likelihood that you will need to work harder at that behavior.

-5. If the scale indicator is in the blue area for a behavior, does that mean I am bad at that behavior?
+5. If the battery is blue for a behavior, does that mean I am bad at it?

 Not at all.
 The scales are relative only to your own natural inclinations towards certain behaviors.
-It is not possible to be perfect at everything, which is why you will see some behaviors in the green area and some behaviors in the blue area.
-The scale in the blue area means that you may have to work harder or be more deliberate with that particular behavior in order to excel, yet it is still possible.
+It is not possible to be perfect at everything, which is why you will see some behaviors that are green and some behaviors that are blue.
+A drained battery (blue) means that you may have to work harder or be more deliberate with that particular behavior in order to excel, yet it is still possible.

 6. If I work on improving my Talents, will my Plum Profile results change?